 Poison oak leaves generally grow in sets of three (just like the native wild blackberry, but without the thorns).
 A good rhyme to keep in mind is: “Leaves of three, let them be.
-If it’s hairy, it’s a berry.”
-(The hair being the thorns, or the soft fuzzy hairs that sometimes grow on the outside of leaves).
+If it’s hairy, it’s a berry” (The hair being the thorns, or the soft fuzzy hairs that sometimes grow on the outside of leaves).
 Poison oak can look different in each season.

 The Four Seasons of Poison Oak

 - Spring leaves are light, bright green with whitish flowers clustered on the stems.

 - Summer brings yellow-green, pink, or reddish colors with small white or tan berries.